tkiraly/regional/regional.md

 The authors reserve the right to change

-LoRaWAN™ Regional Parameters
+LoRaWAN™ 1.0.2 Regional Parameters

-This document is a companion document to the LoRaWAN1.0.2 Specification
+This document is a companion document to the LoRaWAN 1.0.2 protocol Specification

 **Authors**:
 LoRa Alliance Technical committee

-**Version**: V1.0
+**Revision**: B
-**Date**: 2016 July
+**Date**: 2017 Feb
 **Status:** Final

 > **Important note:** This is a candidate specification for the LoRa™ Alliance protocol named LoRaWAN™.

 ## 1 Introduction

 This document describes the LoRaWAN™ regional parameters for different regulatory regions worldwide.
-This document is a companion document to the protocol specification document, LoRaWAN Specification [LORAWAN], starting with version 1.0.2 of the specification.
+This document is a companion document to the LoRaWAN 1.0.2 protocol specification [LORAWAN].
 Separating the regional parameters from the protocol specification allows the addition of new regions to the former without impacting the latter document.

 ## 2 LoRaWAN Regional Parameters